 Our team is convening modular supportive housing residents, managers, operators, designers, policy makers and construction experts to create a community of practice around modular housing design and management.
 The multi-phase engagement process will prioritize the experiences of modular housing residents who have experienced homelessness and housing operators.
 We will work collaboratively with them to identify challenges and explore and co-create design or programming actions to improve their wellbeing.

-1: Create a truthful representation of the current state of temporary modular supportive housing, its successes and challenges across BC.
+1: Create a user-centered representation of the current state of temporary modular supportive housing, its successes and challenges across BC.

-2: Understand the priorities and challenges that Black and Indigenous women, as well as women fleeing violence, experience on their journeys out of homelessness.
+2: Understand the priorities and challenges that Indigenous residents experience on their journeys out of homelessness.

-3: Translate learnings from residents, housing operators, housing managers, policy makers and design experts into design, programming and policy actions that boost resident wellbeing.
+3: Translate wellbeing learnings from residents, housing operators, housing managers, policy makers and design experts into actionable design, programming and policy recommendations.

 Phase 1: Definition – Establish scope and reframe issue.
-Through the identification of key issues and gaps, we narrowed our scope to focus on modular supportive housing solutions that serve Black and Indigenous women.
+Through the identification of key issues and gaps, we narrowed our scope to focus on modular supportive housing solutions that TMH residents.

 Phase 2: Discovery – Generate systemic insights through data, dialogue interviews and desk research.
-We have interviewed key stakeholders and are getting ready to share findings that will guide our next steps.
+We have interviewed key stakeholders and have analyzed findings from these interviews.

 Phase 3: Development – Take a deep dive into needs, priorities and ideas.
 We will facilitate conversations, collaborate on activities with residents, and shadow staff to get a clearer picture.